×

 The procedures in this document use the auto mode in the ROSA CLI to immediately create the required IAM resources using the current AWS account.
 The required resources include the account-wide IAM roles and policies, cluster-specific Operator roles and policies, and OpenID Connect (OIDC) identity provider.

 Alternatively, you can use manual mode, which outputs the aws commands needed to create the IAM resources instead of deploying them automatically.
-For steps to deploy a ROSA with HCP cluster by using manual mode or with customizations, see Creating a cluster using customizations.

 Next steps